alexkpek/rails-angular-strap/README.md

-# angular-strap-rails
+# rails-angular-strap

-angular-strap-rails wraps the [AngularStrap](http://mgcrea.github.io/angular-strap/) framework for use in Rails 3.1 and above.
+rails-angular-strap wraps the [AngularStrap](http://mgcrea.github.io/angular-strap/) framework for use in Rails 3.1 and above.

 ## Usage